FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 - https://www.devhowto.dev

-**NOTE**: The [Gitlab repo](https://gitlab.com/devhowto/Dev-HowTo) is the *main one where all the action happens and people can collaborate.
-The [Github *repo](https://github.com/FernandoBasso/Dev-How-To) is just a mirror.
+**NOTE**: The [Gitlab repo](https://gitlab.com/devhowto/Dev-HowTo) is the main/official one where all the action happens and people can collaborate.
+The [Github repo](https://github.com/FernandoBasso/Dev-How-To) is just a mirror.

 ## Running Locally